theTWIXhunter/better-falix/README.md

 MIT

 ---
-This project is not affiliated with FalixNodes.
+This project is not affiliated with Falixnodes.